 Basis of Comparison Data Science Machine Learning

 Scope Create insights from data dealing with all real-world complexities.
-This includes tasks like understand the requirement, extracting data, etc. Accurately Classify or predict the outcome for new data point by learning patterns from historical data, using mathematical models.
+This includes tasks like understanding the requirement, extracting data, etc. Accurately Classify or predict the outcome for new data points by learning patterns from historical data, using mathematical models.

-Input Data Most of the input data is generated as human consumable data which is to be read or analyzed by humans like tabular data or images.
-Input data for ML will be transformed specifically for algorithms used.
+Input Data Most of the input data is generated as human consumable data, which is to be read or analyzed by humans like tabular data or images.
+Input data for ML will be transformed specifically for the algorithms used.
 Feature scaling, Word embedding, or adding polynomial features are some examples

 ● Components for handling unstructured raw data coming.

-● Lot of moving components typically scheduled by an orchestration layer to synchronize independent jobs.
+● Lot of moving components are typically scheduled by an orchestration layer to synchronize independent jobs.

 ● Major complexity is with algorithms and mathematical concepts behind that.

-● Ensemble models will have more than one ML model and each will have weighted contribution on final output.
+● Ensemble models will have more than one ML model, and each will have a weighted contribution on the final output.